-Within my undergraduate studies I had the opportunity to work at the Niehoff Urban Design Center, an extension of the College of Design, Architecture, Art, and Planning at the University of Cincinnati.
+Within my undergraduate studies, I had the opportunity to work at the Niehoff Urban Design Center, an extension of the College of Design, Architecture, Art, and Planning at the University of Cincinnati.
 Here, studios gave way to an understanding of how urban spaces functioned, neighborhoods were marginalized, and futures were drawn up by various stakeholders.
-In these studios we explored one of Cincinnati’s best kept secrets, Over-the-Rhine.
-It is here that I found myself entranced by the community’s positive outlook, collection of Italianate Architecture, and burgeoning potential.
+In these studios, we explored one of Cincinnati’s best-kept secrets, Over-the-Rhine.
+It is here that I found myself entranced by the community’s positive outlook, their collection of Italianate Architecture, and burgeoning potential.

 Today, the wheels are in motion and advocates are tapping local and collective resources to re-envision Over-the-Rhine and the Brewery District, which are growing into a thriving community of artisans, business start-ups, and beer barons.
 To see these visions realized has given me hope for other fledgling communities in our most sacred urban areas.

 I like to draw on these experiences for a number of reasons.
 I believe that it is fundamental for all designers (and humans) to understand how our cities operate socially, culturally, and environmentally, why our neighborhoods succeed and fail, and how urban life can both empower and excite so many.
 I have explored these very questions within my design education at the Knowlton School of Architecture at Ohio State University.

 The choice to enter landscape architecture had been in the works for some years, but it was not until my first studio that I realized landscape architecture was an appropriate setting in which urbanism could be understood, explored, and tried.
 Since then, my program has supported my growing focus on the productive value of landscape, its ability to operate in non-traditional spaces, and the role biophysical and human ecologies play in the development of site strategies and interventions.
 I have explored these topics through competitions, seminars, and research-based studios.